-Over a decade ago, Wind Cave and the Conservancy entered an agreement through which the National Park started sending animals to Conservancy preserves after their biannual roundup.
-The exchange not only gave Conservancy project managers the grazing animals they needed to keep prairies and other habitats healthy, but it ensured the health of the Wind Cave bison herd, which along with the bison at Yellowstone are among the only herds that to date have shown no trace of cattle genes in their DNA.
+Over a decade ago, Wind Cave and TNC entered an agreement through which the National Park started sending animals to TNC preserves after their biannual roundup.
+The exchange not only gave TNC project managers the grazing animals they needed to keep prairies and other habitats healthy, but it ensured the health of the Wind Cave bison herd, which along with the bison at Yellowstone are among the only herds that to date have shown no trace of cattle genes in their DNA.
 In addition, Wind Cave animals have a high rate of unique genetic traits not found in other herds.

-“In the studies we’ve done over the last 20 years, it’s become clear that there are some legacy bison herds that are truly important to the conservation of the species and one of those herds is the herd at Wind Cave,” explained James Derr, a professor at Texas A&M University’s College of Veterinary Medicine.
-“This herd is clearly a national resource, but we know that if the population is too small, we’ll lose genetic diversity pretty quickly.”
+“In the studies we’ve done over the last 20 years, it’s become clear that there are some legacy bison herds that are truly important to the conservation of the species and one of those herds is the herd at Wind Cave,” explains James Derr, a professor at Texas A&M University’s College of Veterinary Medicine.

 Because of its size, Wind Cave can only sustain around 400 animals, while Derr and other researchers agree that 1,000 breeding animals is the smallest population size needed to stop the erosion in genetic diversity.
-That’s where Conservancy preserves enter the picture.
-When Wind Cave sends bison to Conservancy “satellite herds” across the country, the number of breeding animals can reach 1,000.
+That’s where TNC preserves enter the picture.
+When Wind Cave sends bison to TNC “satellite herds” across the country, the number of breeding animals can reach 1,000.

 Next Steps in Bison Management

-This year, bison from the Wind Cave roundup headed to the Conservancy’s Kankakee Sands preserve in Indiana and Smoky Valley Ranch in Kansas.
-Conservancy herds in Illinois, Iowa, Missouri, and Kansas have also received animals from Wind Cave—and hopefully that number will grow in the future.
+This year, bison from the Wind Cave roundup headed to TNC’s preserves in Illinois, Indiana, Iowa, Missouri and Kansas—and hopefully their numbers will grow in the future.

-In exchange for the bison received from Wind Cave, the Conservancy has also agreed to help fund new cutting-edge genetic research with Dr. Derr and Texas A&M University that will help determine if the satellite herds are showing the same genetic diversity as the “mother herd” at Wind Cave.
+In exchange for the bison received from Wind Cave, TNC has also agreed to help fund new cutting-edge genetic research with Dr. Derr and Texas A&M University that will help determine if the satellite herds are showing the same genetic diversity as the “mother herd” at Wind Cave.

 “Because of land and road development, bison can’t roam the way they used to.
 We control their movement and their numbers.
 And because of that, many of us have committed to putting bison back on the landscape and manage them appropriately, and the Conservancy has made that commitment as well.”